 Bit 15-0: DSA15-DSA0, Low DMA 1 Source Address.
 These bits are mapped to A15- A0 during a DMA transfer.
-The value of (DSA19-DSA0)b will increment or decrement by 2 after each DMA transfer.
+The value of (DSA19-DSA0)b will be incremented or decremented by 2 after each DMA transfer.

-14.2 External Requests
+15.2 External Requests

 External DMA requests are asserted on the DRQ pins.
 The DRQ pins are sampled on the falling edge of CLKOUTA.
 It takes a minimum of four clocks before the DMA cycle is initiated by the Bus Interface.
 The DMA request is cleared four clocks before the end of the DMA cycle.
-And no DMA acknowledge is provided, since the chip-selects (MCSx, PCSx) can be programmed to be active for a given block of memory or I/O space, and the DMA source and destination address registers can be programmed to point to the same given block.
+And no DMA acknowledge is provided, since the chip-selects (\overline{MCSx} , \overline{PCSx}) can be programmed to be active for a given block of memory or I/O space, and the DMA source and destination address registers can be programmed to point to the same given block.